 3DShoemaker is a plugin for the commercial CAD software Rhino3D.
-It is currently freely available to customers who purchase a parametric template.
 The following is a guide to getting started using 3DShoemaker.
 If you’re new to Rhino, you might watch this interface tutorial first, and try out their free trial.
 If you are trying to figure out how to install 3DShoemaker, see this page.

 3DShoemaker is best operated via the panel.
 To open the panel, type the command “Open3DShoemakerPanel” (without quotes) in the Rhino3D command prompt.
 The panel will appear and you can dock it in various locations.
 The recommended location is on the right side as shown in the screenshot below.
 Below the screenshot are summaries of what the various controls do.